Megahertz Gravitational Waves from Neutron Star Mergers: Introduction

 \section{Introduction}

 The revolutionary discovery of gravitational waves (GW) has opened two unprecedented windows into the Universe: one into the strong-field regime of gravity, and another one into the dynamics of quantum matter.
 These two aspects are often intertwined.
-This is beautifully illustrated by neutron star (NS) mergers, in which quarks and gluons described by Quantum Chromodynamics (QCD) interact in the strong gravitational field sourced by the quarks and gluons themselves.
+This is beautifully illustrated by neutron star (NS) mergers, in which quarks and gluons described by quantum chromodynamics (QCD) interact in the strong gravitational field sourced by the quarks and gluons themselves.

 Most of the merger dynamics can be accurately described by numerical simulations of magneto-hydrodynamics coupled to general relativity (for a review, see e.g.~\cite{Baiotti:2016qnr}).
 One robust conclusion of these simulations is that the characteristic lifetime of the system is of order of several, possibly 10, milliseconds (ms).
 These simulations take as an input the properties of QCD, in particular its Equation of State (EoS).
 At zero baryon density the EoS can be reliably determined via the lattice formulation of QCD.
 In contrast, the famous sign problem \cite{deForcrand:2009zkb} renders this tool inapplicable at the baryon densities of interest for NS physics.
 In particular, it is unknown whether QCD possesses first-order phase transitions (FOPT) in this region.
-Nevertheless, a variety of arguments suggest that at least two FOPT may be present \cite{Stephanov:2004xs,Alford:2007xm,Fukushima:2010bq,Guenther:2022wcr}, as sketched in \fig{FOPT}.
+Nevertheless, a variety of arguments suggest that at least two FOPT may be present \cite{Stephanov:2004xs,Alford:2007xm,Fukushima:2010bq,Guenther:2022wcr}, one of which is sketched in \fig{FOPT}.
 One is the transition from hadronic matter to deconfined, quark matter.
-The other is the transition from a non-superconducting to a color-superconducting phase.
+The other is the transition from a non-superconducting

+to a color-superconducting phase.
 We emphasize that, while these transitions are well motivated, at the theoretical level their existence cannot be rigorously established at present.
 NS mergers have the potential to establish this experimentally, possibly in combination with heavy ion collision experiments.
 To realise this potential, a theoretical understanding of the imprints of a phase transition on the GW spectrum is indispensable.